williamtong/TILDA_defect_classification/README.md

 Here one can see the model performs especially well for the "thread error" and “objects” classes and poorly for the “hole” class.
 These are the most and least populous class in the data set, respectively, so this is all expected.

-One disappointing results was the relatively low _Recall_ for the _hole_ class defects.
+One disappointing result was the relatively low _Recall_ for the _hole_ class defects.
 While the dearth of data is a probable cause, it is also possible that the small sizes of the _hole_ defects may be more effectively extracted by smaller kernels.
 We looked at the _Recall_ confusion matrix a-1 (**3x3** kernels with 8-16-32 kernels on the 3 blocks).
 See below.

 <figure>
     <img src='./TILDA-defect-classific/images/model_results/3-5-7-9_kernels/4-class_3x3_8_recall_conf_mat.png' width="600">